awslabs/amazon-kinesis-video-streams-pic/README.md

 The entire PIC codebase is built with aligned memory access to machine native word (up-to 64 bit).
 The only exception is the heap implementation.
 In order to provide for tight packing and low-fragmentation, we default to unaligned heap access.
 For devices and OS-es that do not have unaligned access or unaligned access emulation, `-DALIGNED_MEMORY_MODEL` CMake argument should be passed in build-time to ensure heap is aligned.

+## Contributing to this project

+If you wish to submit a pull request to this project, please do so on the `develop` branch.
+Code from develop will be merged into master periodically as a part of our release cycle.

 ## Documentation

 ## Related